hdShang/arxiv-daily/docs/cs-AI/2025-09-27/papers/250923435v1-audiorole-an-audio-dataset-for-character-role-playing-in-large-langu.md

 ---
 layout: default
-title: AudioRole: An Audio Dataset for Character Role-Playing in Large Language Models
+title: "AudioRole: An Audio Dataset for Character Role-Playing in Large Language Models"
 ---

 # AudioRole: An Audio Dataset for Character Role-Playing in Large Language Models